This country-specific Q&A provides an overview of Environment laws and regulations applicable in Mexico.

 The General Waste Law states that owners or occupants (such as tenants) of a contaminated property are jointly liable for remediation regardless of fault.
 They in turn, can bring an action against the party that caused contamination.
 Prior to transferring title over a contaminated property, a seller and a buyer must agree on who will carry out remediation.
 To determine if a property is contaminated, it is advisable to carry out soil characterisation studies.

-The government has published two standards in the area of soil contamination.
+The government has published two standards that address the possible existence of soil contamination.
 One is standard NOM-138-SEMARNAT/SSA1-2012 that establishes maximum allowable limits for hydrocarbons in soils and the other is NOM-147-SEMARNAT/SSA1-2004 that sets limits for heavy metals.
 In the absence of clear regulatory guidelines, human health and risk studies are required to determine the need of remediation.

 The statute of limitations for making a claim of environmental liability is 12 years as of the moment when contamination occurs or its effects cease.